vaskort/vaskort.github.io/index.md

 ---

 Hi, I 'm Vasilis, a front-ender from Athens, Greece.

-Recently, I enjoy being more active on GitHub and contributing.
+Lately, I enjoy being active on GitHub where I recently created a simple jQuery plugin for responsive tables, [respTables](https://github.com/vaskort/respTables).

 ### More Information

 I have more than 2 years of commercial experience working with the latest front-end technologies, delivering fully responsive, cross platform and multi-browser compatible solutions.

-I 'm currently working for [Atcom.](https://www.atcom.gr)
+I 'm currently working for [Atcom](http://www.atcom.gr/).

 For more info check the links below or get in touch!